Dave Tarpey: Career

 He scored his first goal for the club in his second appearance against East Thurrock United.
 He returned to Barnet and scored for them for the first time on 19 March against Harrogate Town.
 Tarpey turned down the offer of a new contract from the Bees and left the club at the end of the 2018–19 season in order to return to part-time football.

 On 23 May 2019, it was confirmed in an interview by Alan Dowson that Tarpey would be rejoining Woking on a permanent contract for the following season.
 He scored nine goals in 51 games for the Cards before joining Isthmian League side Bracknell Town for the 2021–22 season.
 Following just one campaign in Berkshire with Bracknell, Tarpey announced he would be leaving the club in May 2022, with thirty appearances and nineteen goals to his name.

 On 18 May 2022, after leaving Bracknell, Tarpey opted to join newly-relegated, Leatherhead for the 2022–23 campaign.
 On 17 August 2023, Tarpey joined Hungerford Town on a short-term loan.
 Tarpey was then loaned to Gosport Borough in September 2023.

 On 15 November 2023, Leatherhead announced that Tarpey was leaving the club amicably and by mutual consent, with the player's desire to get more first team football being a key reason.
 Two days later, Isthmian South Central rivals Marlow announced that Tarpey had joined the club.

 On 17 October 2024, Tarpey announced his retirement from football after rupturing his anterior cruciate ligament as well as suffering ligament damage.
+He was then appointed as attacking coach at Reading City, before being appointed assistant manager ahead of the 2025-26 season.
+Tarpey also returned to playing that season.